-This article is provided by BRC Associate Member, Lewis Silkin.
+This article is provided by BRC Associate Member, The Collective by Lewis Silkin.

 Two cosmetic substances known commonly as ‘Lyral’ and ‘Lilial’ are being phased out of use in cosmetic products due to various regulatory restrictions and prohibitions.